wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/wwl-power-bi/analytics-excel/includes/1-introduction.md

-## Course balance
+## Module timing in Modern Excel Analyst in a day
-1. The course starts with a long **Analytics in Excel** module including 48 slides for 2 hours and 15 minutes including labs.
+1. The instructor-led course starts with a long **Analytics in Excel** module including 48 slides for 2 hours and 15 minutes including labs.
 1. Next it shifts to the **Mapping the student’s knowledge of Excel onto Power BI** module with a total of 39 slides for 2 hours with labs.
 1. Then it covers the **Power BI and Excel better together** module with 15 slides for 1 hour and 5 minutes with lab.
 1. Followed by the **Power BI and MS Office better together** module with 14 slides for 20 minutes of lecture including multiple demos.
-1. The course ends with a **Questions & Wrap-Up** including 7 slides that last for 20 minutes and focuses on helping your students transfer their newly gained knowledge and skills to their work and career future.
+1. The course ends with a **Questions & Wrap-Up** module with 7 slides that last for 20 minutes and focuses on helping your students transfer their newly gained knowledge and skills to their work and career future.

 ## Course breaks